Stable Set Polytopes with High Lift-and-Project Ranks for the Lov\'asz-Schrijver SDP Operator: Introduction

 $\LS_+$ is an operator on convex subsets of the hypercube $[0,1]^n$ --- given a convex set $P \subseteq [0,1]^n$, $\LS_+(P)$ is a convex set sandwiched between $P$ and the convex hull of integral points in $P$, denoted by $P_I$:

 The convex hull of integral points in a set is also called its \emph{integer hull}.
 So, $P_I$ is the integer hull of $P$.

-We can apply $\LS_+$ many times to obtain yet tighter relaxations.
-Given $p \in \mN$, let $\LS_+^p(P)$ be the set obtained from applying $k$ successive $\LS_+$ operations to $P$.
+We can apply $\LS_+$ iteratively to obtain yet tighter relaxations.
+Given $p \in \mN$, let $\LS_+^p(P)$ be the set obtained from applying $p$ successive $\LS_+$ operations to $P$.
 Then it is well known (e.g., it follows from~\cite[Theorem 1.4]{LovaszS91} and the definition of $\textup{LS}_+$) that

 Thus, $\LS_+$ generates a hierarchy of progressively tighter convex relaxations which converge to $P_I$ in no more than $n$ iterations.
 The reader may refer to Lov{\'a}sz and Schrijver~\cite{LovaszS91} for some other fundamental properties of the $\LS_+$ operator.